 SparkPeople can help you with the diet, exercise and weight-loss components of your treatment plan, but please note that our website is no substitute for regular medical care.
 While certified diabetes educators helped develop these articles and tools, you should follow the treatment guidelines given to you by your doctor and/or certified diabetes educator should you encounter any contradictions to your treatment plan.

-Before developing the serious health condition of type 2 diabetes, a person will almost always have pre-diabetes.
-People with pre-diabetes have blood sugar levels that are higher than normal, but the levels are not quite high enough to yield a diagnosis of diabetes.
-While pre-diabetes in itself isn’t necessarily dangerous, many people with pre-diabetes will develop type 2 diabetes within 10 years.
-Early diagnosis and treatment of pre-diabetes can delay or prevent the development of type 2 diabetes and its serious health consequences. <pagebreak>
+Before developing the serious health condition of Type 2 diabetes, a person will almost always have prediabetes.
+People with prediabetes have blood sugar levels that are higher than normal, but the levels are not quite high enough to yield a diagnosis of diabetes.
+While prediabetes itself isn’t necessarily dangerous, many people with prediabetes will develop Type 2 diabetes within 10 years.
+Early diagnosis and treatment of prediabetes can delay or prevent the development of Type 2 diabetes and its serious health consequences. <pagebreak>

-In our Type 2 Diabetes Condition Center (found under the "Your Health" tab at the top of the site), you'll find dozens of healthy lifestyle articles we created specifically for people with type 2 diabetes and borderline or pre-diabetes, including:
+In our Type 2 Diabetes Condition Center (found under the "Learn" then "Health & Wellness" tabs at the top of the site), you'll find dozens of healthy lifestyle articles we created specifically for people with Type 2 diabetes and borderline or prediabetes, including:

-A Safe Weight-Loss Plan.
-Studies have shown that losing weight is key to delaying or preventing type 2 diabetes.
+- A Safe Weight-Loss Plan.
+Studies have shown that losing weight is key to delaying or preventing Type 2 diabetes.
 In fact, it is likely the most important thing you can do.
 SparkPeople's meal plans and nutrition trackers, combined with our vast resources and support teams, have helped thousands of people lose weight slowly, safely and permanently.
-Following our trademark SparkDiet (a healthy lifestyle change) can help you reach your weight-loss goals.
 To learn more about our weight-loss program and recommendations, click here.
-And remember that even a modest weight loss of 7% to 10% of your body weight has been shown to have positive results.
+And remember that even a modest weight loss of seven to 10 percent of your body weight has been shown to have positive results.

-Exercise Plans and Workout Information.
-Physical activity (and its accompanying weight loss) will lower your risk of developing type 2 diabetes and boost your health in other ways.
-SparkPeople offers hundreds of workouts, exercise articles, free fitness videos and a Fitness Tracker to help you start and sustain a sound exercise rogram—for life.
+- Exercise Plans and Workout Information.
+Physical activity (and its accompanying weight loss) will lower your risk of developing Type 2 diabetes and boost your health in other ways.
+SparkPeople offers hundreds of workouts, exercise articles, free fitness videos and a Fitness Tracker to help you start and sustain a sound exercise program—for life.
 To get started, check out these exercise basics or begin a walking program with our Walking Guide.

 - Community Support.
-Positive support and encouragement is the foundation of SparkPeople, and our community provides ample opportunities for you to connect with experts, peers, people with pre-diabetes and others like you who are trying to lose weight and get healthier.
-We even have Teams to support people who want to quit smoking (smokers are 50% to 90% more likely to develop diabetes than nonsmokers) and just about any hobby, interest or medical condition imaginable.
+Positive support and encouragement is the foundation of SparkPeople, and our community provides ample opportunities for you to connect with experts, peers, people with prediabetes and others like you who are trying to lose weight and get healthier.
+We even have Teams to support people who want to quit smoking (smokers are 50 to 90 percent more likely to develop diabetes than non-smokers) and just about any hobby, interest or medical condition imaginable.